davidmaceachern/nodesozu/README.md

 ## Named Exports

 Per Palmer Group guidelines, [always use named exports.](https://github.com/palmerhq/typescript#exports) Code split inside your React app instead of your React library.

-## Including Styles

-There are many ways to ship styles, including with CSS-in-JS.
-TSDX has no opinion on this, configure how you like.

-For vanilla CSS, you can include it at the root directory and add it to the `files` section in your `package.json`, so that it can be imported separately by your users and run through their bundler's loader.

 ## Publishing to NPM